Hunt cuts pension tax limits and extends free childcare in ‘back to work’ Budget

 The OBR forecasts, published alongside the Budget, also predict that house prices will fall by 10 per cent, and that net migration will “settle” at 245,000 a year, it estimates, up from 129,000 in its report last March.

-In response, No 10 said the UK has a “points-based” immigration system, but added: “We want to get net migration down.”
+In response to the migration forecast, No 10 said the UK has a “points-based” immigration system, but added: “We want to get net migration down.”

 Tory MPs on the right urged Mr Hunt to think again over the corporation tax rise, demanding he cuts the rate in the autumn rather than wait until too close to the election, which is expected to take place in late 2024.